If you continue without changing your settings, we'll assume that you are happy to receive all cookies from this website.

 Age 10 years plus

-The overall winner of the competition was Emelia Joynt from
+The overall winner of the competition was Darcey Harding from Oldfield Park Junior School.

 The posters were judged on their Fireworks safety message and artistic merit.
-The judges for this year’s competition were: Councillor Ian Gilchrist the Mayor of Bath, Gareth Lloyd and John Brown from Avon Fire & Rescue Service, John Harney, the President of The Rotary Club of Bath and Dick Jenkins and Tiffany Hardie-Albutt from Bath Building Society.
+The judges for this year’s competition were: Councillor Patrick Anketell-Jones the Mayor of Bath, two members from Avon Fire & Rescue Service, Patrick Schroder, the President of The Rotary Club of Bath and Kevin Gray and Tiffany Hardie-Albutt from Bath Building Society.

 All the children that entered the competition have been given a Free Child Voucher that can be exchanged for a ticket to the Display when purchasing an Adult ticket.

-The Fireworks Display will take place on Saturday 4th November this year at The Recreation Ground and will be run by The Rotary Club of Bath and sponsored by Bath Building Society.
-Tickets can be bought from all Bath Building Society branches, Bath Rugby Ticket Office, the Students’ Union at the University of Bath and the Bath Box Office Ticket Agency (Bath Tourism Office).
+The Fireworks Display will take place on Saturday 3rd November this year at The Recreation Ground and will be run by The Rotary Club of Bath and sponsored by Bath Building Society.
+Tickets can be bought from both Bath Building Society branches, Bath Rugby Ticket Office, the Students’ Union at the University of Bath and the Bath Box Office Ticket Agency (Bath Tourism Office).